-One of the wildest frontier lands left in the United States is embraced in the southern tip of the State of Nevada, between the confluence of the Virgin and Colorado rivers and the site of the construction of the great Boulder dam project.
+One of the wildest frontier lands left in the United States is embraced in the southern tip of the State of Nevada, between the confluence of the Virgin and Colorado rivers and the site of the great Boulder dam project construction.

-Some thirty-five years ago this area was the scene of one of the most remarkable man hunts which ever took place within the confines of the state.
-The chief actors in this thrilling drama were eight in number, three Pahute Indians, and five white men.
+Some thirty-five years ago (123 years in 2023), this area was the scene of one of the most remarkable man hunts ever taking place within the state’s confines.
+This thrilling drama’s chief actors were eight: three Pahute Indians and five white men.

 The leading character was an Indian named “Mouse” by his fellow tribesmen, of his habit of hiding out in the brush and his sly and silent movements.
 Although of a retiring and surly disposition, he was a good worker and possessed a crafty and intelligent mind.

-The third Indian character was a fierce old squaw who proved to be the Nemesis of the story, stirred to heroic action by the theft of a large and much-prized cabbage from her garden.
+The third Indian character was a fierce old Indian woman who proved to be the Nemesis of the story, stirred to heroic action by the theft of a large and much-prized cabbage from her garden.

 Of the white actors, the most important was Daniel Bonelli, a famous pioneer settler of the early days.
-He conducted a hay and vegetable ranch near the junction of the Virgin and Colorado rivers and also operated a ferry over the latter stream connecting with the main trail south through Arizona.
+He conducted a hay and vegetable ranch near the junction of the Virgin and Colorado Rivers.
+Also, he operated a ferry over the latter stream connecting with the main trail south through Arizona.
 He employed a large number of white men and Indians to assist in his livestock, farming, and ferrying enterprises, among whom was a strong, fearless cowpuncher named George Sherwood, who later appears prominently in the story.

-Other white men who figured notably in the tragedy were two young prospectors named Davis and Stearns, who were searching for placer gold on the bars of the Colorado River.
-These men were accompanied by an elderly prospector known as Major Greenowalt, whose chief function was to serve as camp tender.
+Other white men who figured notably in the tragedy were two young prospectors, Davis and Stearns, who were searching for placer gold on the bars of the Colorado River.
+These men were accompanied by an elderly prospector k, Majorreenowalt, whose chief function was to serve as camp tender.

 The story begins at Bonelli’s ranch on the Colorado River.
 The place was then on the main line of travel between Oregon, Idaho, Utah, and the rich mining camps of Pioche and Delamar on the north to points in Arizona, Mexico, and elsewhere in the south.
-Here passed a continual stream of travelers, many of whom were fugitives from justice-seeking oblivion in distant isolated places.
+A continual stream of travelers passed, many of whom were fugitives from justice-seeking oblivion in distant, isolated places.

 Others were nomads seeking the warmth of southern climes in winter and the coolness of the highlands of the north in the summer.
-In addition to revenues derived from his ferry over the Colorado and sale of hay and supplies to passersby, Bonelli also did an extensive trade in meat and produce with the flourishing mining camps at El Dorado Canyon, Chloride, Gold Basin and a score of other places.
+In addition to revenues derived from his voyage over the Colorado and sale of hay and supplies to passersby, Bonelli also made extensive trade in meat and produce with the flourishing mining camps at El Dorado Canyon, Chloride, Gold Basin, and a score of other places.

 In the operation of his ranch, Bonelli employed several Indian hands, including Mouse and Red Eye.

-On a spring evening in 1896 when the story begins, the Indian Mouse in some way secured a quantity of whisky, which he drank.
+On a spring evening in 1896, when the story begins, the Indian Mouse somehow secured a quantity of whisky that he drank.
 Under the alcoholic stimulant, his naturally vicious disposition had no restraint, and Mouse started a promiscuous shooting at the other Indians in the camp.
-They fled to the main ranch and informed Bonelli that Mouse was on a killing rampage and their lives had only been saved by the bad aim of the drunken aggressor.
+They fled to the main ranch and informed Bonelli that Mouse was on a killing rampage, and their lives had only been saved by the bad aim of the drunken aggressor.